macunha1/terraform-atomic-modules/README.md

 ⚠ Warning ⚠
 -------
-These modules are work in progress, they're still not finished.
-Have some points to improve.
+These modules are in beta, with some points to improve.

 If you find any bug or issue, let me know, and I'll work to solve it ASAP.